 Inheriting a house in Italy, however small it is, requires steps that must be followed and cautions for which it is advisable to contact a lawyer.
-Especially for a foreigner.
+Especially inheritance involving foreigners.

 When an individual with Italian assets passes away, the property and other goods located in Italy must be liquidated and distributed – whether a Will exists or not.
 Furthermore, a legal title must be established for heirs and beneficiaries to obtain the assets.
 We assist clients in any steps of the procedure to obtain the assets from the succession of the deceased.